 Click or tap on your device’s Wi-Fi icon, and chances are you’ll recognize some of the names on the resulting list: Linksys, NETGEAR, and so on.
 Owners of these routers never changed the default Service Set Identifier (SSID) name, which is the wireless network’s public name.

-Step 1: Connect to the router.
+Step 1: Connect to the router’s Wi-Fi.

 Author - Kevin Parrish

 Kevin Parrish has more than a decade of experience working as a writer, editor, and product tester.
 He began writing about computer hardware and soon branched out to other devices and services such as networking equipment, phones and tablets, game consoles, and other internet-connected devices.
 His work has appeared in Tom’s Hardware, Tom's Guide, Maximum PC, Digital Trends, Android Authority, How-To Geek, Lifewire, and others.
-At HighSpeedInternet.com, he focuses on internet security.
+At HighSpeedInternet.com, he focuses on network equipment testing and review.

 Editor - Cara Haynes